Love Me Back (album)

 Love Me Back is the second studio album by American R&B singer Jazmine Sullivan.
-It was released by J Records on November 30, 2010 in the United States.
+It was released by J Records on November 29, 2010.
 The follow-up to her 2008 debut album Fearless, Sullivan reteamed with producers Salaam Remi, Missy Elliott, her protégé Cainon Lamb and duo Carvin & Ivan to work on the album.
 New collaborated included Anthony Bel, Chuck Harmony, Los da Mystro, Bei Maejor, No I.D., and Prolyfic as well as singer Ne-Yo.
 Sullivan co-wrote every song on Love Me Back.

 The album was released to received universal acclaim from music critics, who praised its songwriting and Sullivan's singing.
 It debuted at number 17 on the US Billboard 200, selling 57,000 copies in its first week of release.
 Love Me Back also reached number five on the US Top R&B/Hip-Hop Albums chart.
-The album produced two singles, including leading single "Holding You Down (Goin' in Circles)", which peaked at number three on the US Hot R&B/Hip-Hop Songs chart, and follow-up "10 Seconds."
+The album produced three singles, including leading single "Holding You Down (Goin' in Circles)", which peaked at number three on the US Hot R&B/Hip-Hop Songs chart, and follow-ups "10 Seconds" and "Excuse Me".